Learn how to send broadcast messages and suggested messages to communicate with your guests throughout your event!

 4. Nearing the end of the silent auction (before the timer is set)

 Your auction is coming to an end and within 20-30 minutes you want it closed.
-Now is a good time to tell them about the auction close and remind them of some item bargains.
+Now is a good time to tell your guests the auction close time and remind them of some item bargains.

 What are item bargains?
-We'll look through your item list and find items that you think are not getting enough attention (e.g. their current bid price is well below FMV or an item that has no bids on it but you think it should).
+Look through your item list and find items that you think are not getting enough attention (e.g. their current bid price is well below FMV or an item that has no bids on it but you think it should).

-- "Hope you all have enjoyed the event so far.
+- "What a great program!
 We plan to close the silent auction around XX.
-Look for a timer to start in your app!
-Meanwhile, please check out the NO BIDS category for some great items left to bid on."
+Meanwhile, please check out the NO BIDS category for some great items left to bid on.
+The signed guitar is could be yours!"

 - "We have 'X' lonely items left in our NO BIDS category!
-They don't want to come home with us tonight, the want to go home with you!
-Check them out and bid on them already!"
+They don't want to come home with us tonight, they want to go home with you!
+Your office needs this new popcorn machine!"

 5. Example messages about specific items you think need more bids.

 - "A (John Elway signed helmet) with NO BIDS?
 Come on Broncos fans!
-This event is in Denver, no Boston.
+This event is in Denver, not Boston.
 Show some team pride and bid on this already (Item #203)"

 6. After setting the timer